Rosolinski/Cache-Grab-master/README.md

 ### SixthViewController - Geocached media

 This ViewController was also important to my app as the main point of using Cache Grab and navigating the map is to access this media.
 This media is interactive, as the user can tap on the three featured images to view them full-size.
-There is also a story posted under the images by the geocache author.
+There is also a story by the geocache author posted under the images.
 The user can scroll through this story to read it.
 After the user has finished interacting with the geocache contents, they can tap the “Back to menu” button to return to the first ViewController.

 ### SeventhViewController, EighthViewController & NinthViewController - Fullscreen images

 These View Controllers have been used to fully display the images featured on the SixthViewController.
-Tapping on the images sends the user back to the previous ViewController.
+Tapping on the fullscreen images sends the user back to the previous ViewController.